slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - You do not raise to the level of your goals, you fall to the level of your systems.
 - Stop a bad behaviour by filling the space with a better one.
 Replacement is better than abstinence.

-> *"At any given time, I’m either trying to pick up a good habit or discard a previous bad habit." (...)
-"It isn’t 10k hours that creates outliers, it’s 10k iterations." (...)
-"I probably read 1-2 hours a day, and that puts me in the top 0,00001%."
--- Naval Ravikant*

-> *"The purpose of a habit is to remove that action from self-negotiation.
-You no longer expend energy deciding whether to do it.
-You just do it."
--- Kevin Kelly*
+> *"First we make our habits, then our habits make us."
+-- Charles C. Nobel*

 > *"Continuous effort, not strength or intelligence, is the key to unlocking our potential."
 -- Winston Churchill*

-> *"First we make our habits, then our habits make us."
--- Charles C. Nobel*

 > *"People don’t decide their future, they decide their habits and their habits decide their futures."
 -- F.M.
 Alexander*

 > *"Chains of habit are too light to be felt until they are to heavy to be broken."
 -- Warren Buffett*

+> *"You'll never change your life until you change something you do daily.
+The secret to your success is found in your daily routine."
+-- John C. Maxwell*

+> *"The purpose of a habit is to remove that action from self-negotiation.
+You no longer expend energy deciding whether to do it.
+You just do it."
+-- Kevin Kelly*

+> *"At any given time, I’m either trying to pick up a good habit or discard a previous bad habit." (...)
+"It isn’t 10k hours that creates outliers, it’s 10k iterations." (...)
+"I probably read 1-2 hours a day, and that puts me in the top 0,00001%."
+-- Naval Ravikant*

 ### How to change habits?